Bléneau: Geography

-Bléneau, the administrative centre of its natural area, is a commune of around 1,289 inhabitants (in 2017) of the Puisaye area.
+Bléneau, the administrative centre of its natural area, is a commune of 1,153 inhabitants (in 2023) of the Puisaye area.
 The commune is on the site of an ancient route that crossed the Loing.
 The commune covers 3941 hectares and has forests, ponds and grazing lands on its territory.
 Bléneau is situated at 150 km from Paris, 56 km from Auxerre and 29 km from Gien.

 Like the rest of Yonne, Bléneau is on the geological region of the Paris Bassin, but the natural area of Puisaye is characterized by the presence of Puisaye sand and the presence of groundwater that permeate the soil.
 Bléneau thus presents many wetland habitats and meadows on its territory.

 There is a Natural site of importance (Natura 2000) on the territory of the commune, at the limit of the neighbouring commune of Saint-Privé.
 That natural site is composed of oligotrophic ponds where littorella plants grow and their adjacent damp meadows.
 The protected site presents a complexe ensemble of green landscapes, damp or dry, in every stage of plant colonisation.